-3 LOSS REDUCTION MEASURE DURING DEVELOPMENT PLANNING STAGES
+LOSS REDUCTION MEASURE DURING DEVELOPMENT PLANNING STAGES

-At this stage when a development requires heavy earthwork, example exceeding 50,000m3 of cutting and filling works, measure or steps to reduce losses in the even of slope failure need to be incorporate.
-Such loss reduction measure should also consider losses due to;
+At this stage when a development requires heavy earthwork, example exceeding 50,000 m of cutting and filling works, measures or steps to reduce losses in the even of slope failure need to be incorporated.
+Such loss reduction measures should also consider losses due to;

-- i.
-Possible lost of life during construction and post construction period
+a.
+Possible loss of life during construction and post construction period.

-- ii.
-Direct structural damage to building and neighboring development
+b.
+Direct structural damage to building and neighboring development.

-- iii.
-Damage to essential facilities such as

-- Electricity and communication transmission line
+c.
+Damage to essential facilities such as: i.
+Electricity and communication transmission line.

-- Transportation and utility system
+Transportation and utility system.

-- iv.
-Property losses

-- Damage of vehicle
+d.
+Property losses; i.
+Damage of

-- Loss of agricultural and crop
+vehicle. ii.
+Loss of

-- v.
-Direct and indirect economical losses

-- Building repair and replacement cost

-- Relocation and restoration expenses

-- Wage losses

-- Building inventory losses
+agricultural and crop. e.
+Direct and indirect economical losses. repair and replacement cost. and restoration expenses. ii.
+Relocation iii.
+Wage losses. iv.
+Building inventory losses.

-Considering the factors above detail evaluation need to be considered in term the development plan, land use, engineered slope stabilization work and adequacy of factor of safety derived.
+Considering the factors above, detailed evaluation needs to be considered in terms of development plan, land use, engineered slope stabilization work and adequacy of factor of safety derived.
 The current development guidelines need to incorporate loss reducing measure by dictating the following;

-- i.
-Maximum cut and fill height and natural slope angle allowed in the proposed development lot - ii.
-Minimum factor of safety required for stability by considering the potential losses which could incur. - iii.
-Verification of design practice adopted - iv.
+i.
+Maximum cut; fill height and natural slope angle allowed in the proposed development lot.

+ii.
+Minimum factor of safety required for stability by considering the potential losses which could incur.

+iii.
+Verification of design practice adopted.

+iv.
 Need for geological evaluation of the natural terrain to identify adverse geological condition and natural ground water flow.

-The current guideline from hill land development (Hill Side Development Guide 2002) is based on slope angle classification which should also consider slopes beyond lot boundary before approving the development order.
-Example, in some cases the hill slope toe angle is less than 25° within development lot boundary, however rapid increment in slope angle is observed beyond the proposed development lot boundary.
-Hence before a development order is issued, overall terrain mapping need to be furnished by the developer together with slope angle and hazard classification for authority evaluation.
-The exercise should evaluation consider the following:-
+The current guideline from hill land development is based on slope angle classification which should also consider slopes beyond lot boundary before approving the development order.
+Example, in some cases the hill slope toe angle is less than 25° within development lot boundary.
+However, rapid increment in slope angle is observed beyond the proposed development lot boundary.
+Hence before a development order is issued, overall terrain mapping needs to be furnished by the developer together with slope angle and hazard classification for authority evaluation.
+The evaluation exercise should consider the following:

-- i.
-The hill land slope angle within lot boundary and beyond. - ii.
-Restrict cutting of slope within development lot which will progressively undermine the stability of slope at adjacent lot. - iii.
-Study the groundwater flow tread to identify natural artesian or under ground sub terrain flow. - iv.
-The propose engineering solutions for cut and fill slopes, are required to be forwarded for evaluation by the authorities before issuing any development order. - v.
-Recommend the usage of adequate subsoil drainage system in order to eliminate water pressure build up on cut slope and the lost of fines on fill slopes which will progressive undermine the overall slope stability. - vi.
-Consider the social economic and lost of life factor due to any slope failure caused by the proposed development. - vii.
-Include environment protection consideration by adopting erosion and sediment control guideline.
+i.
+The hill land slope angle within lot boundary and beyond.

+ii.
+Restrict cutting of slope within development lot which will progressively undermine the stability of slope at adjacent lot.

+iii.
+Study the groundwater flow tread to identify natural artesian or under ground sub terrain flow.

+iv.
+The propose engineering solutions for cut and fill slopes, are required to be forwarded for evaluation by the authorities before issuing any development order.

+v.
+Recommend the usage of adequate subsoil drainage system in order to eliminate water pressure build up on cut slope and the lost of fines on fill slopes which will progressively undermine the overall slope stability.

+vi.
+Consider the social economic and lost of life factor due to any slope failure caused by the proposed development.

+vii.
+Include environment protection consideration by adopt-

+Figure 2.
+Some loss reduction factors to be considered during development planning stage.

+ting erosion and sediment control guideline.

 The creation of durable and effective solutions for a development planning approval guideline for slopes will require a continuing dialogue among practicing engineers and authorities involved directly or indirectly in order to fine tune the steps required to be taken to reduce losses due to slope failure.
-An effective development planning legal framework will require a combination of engineering and management solution to ensure coordination, and consortium-type decision making to accommodate the multi-jurisdictional, cooperative nature of approval committee.
-The established working committee should be represented by federal and state governments, academia, and private practitioner to review critical development plan.
+An effective development planning legal framework will require a combination of engineering and management solution to ensure coordination and consortium-type decision making to accommodate the multi-jurisdictional, cooperative nature of approval committee.
+The established working committee should be represented by federal and state governments, academia and private practitioner to review critical development plan.
 Figure 2 shows some loss reduction factors to be considered during development planning stage.